Slavetomints/Slavetomints/README.md

 ## About Me

 Hello!
-I'm Slavetomints <a href="https://www.lgbtqnation.com/2022/02/adding-pronouns-email-signatures/" title="Why include pronouns?">(she/her)</a>, a cybersecurity student passionate about CTF challenges, Cyber Skyline's National Cyber League, and all things tech.
+I'm Slavetomints <a href="https://www.lgbtqnation.com/2022/02/adding-pronouns-email-signatures/" title="Why include pronouns?">(she/her)</a>, a cybersecurity student who helps <a href="detraced.org"> DeTraced Security</a> with Cyber Threat Intelligence.
 Explore my projects, guides, and writeups to dive into my world of cybersecurity adventures.

 ## My Skills